agkozak/agkozak-zsh-prompt/README.md

 - v3.2.2 (July 8, 2019)
     - When the local `git` version is 2.15.0 or greater, `git status` will not run unnecessary optional operations that require locks.
 - v3.2.1 (May 6, 2019)
-    - For ZSH v5.0.2, `subst-async` now works correctly, but `usr1` will be used as the default async method, as it should be slightly faster.
+    - For Zsh v5.0.2, `subst-async` now works correctly, but `usr1` will be used as the default async method, as it should be slightly faster.
 - v3.2.0 (February 28, 2019)
     - By default, a space precedes the Git branch status indicator.
 The space can now be eliminated by setting `AGKOZAK_BRANCH_STATUS_SEPARATOR=''`, or changed to another character or characters (e.g. `AGKOZAK_BRANCH_STATUS_SEPARATOR='--'`).
 - v3.1.0 (February 5, 2019)